 Many teachers tell students to create mindmaps to learn the relationship between concepts.
 I have to say that mindmaps are entirely hopeless for people who can’t access them in their mind’s eye.

 One size does not fit all in education, like in all walks of life.

 I also talk through the limitations I have so students understand that their teacher can have a fairly momentous mental restriction which has not held them back academically in any way.

 Understanding that success is possible and that you have to be resilient and adapt is hugely important to all students.

-Finally, it gives me the chance to emulate Atticus Finch and give my pupils a chance to metaphorically walk around in someone else’s mind, if only for a few minutes.
+Finally, it gives me a chance to emulate Atticus Finch and give my pupils a chance to metaphorically walk around in someone else’s mind, if only for a few minutes.